Lutz-Pfannenschmidt/responseplan.de/src/pages/docs/index.md

 ## Table of Contents

+## Optional Features
+All Optional Features are enabled if the required binary is found in the system's PATH.

+- **WebSSH**:
+  Allows to connect to a server via SSH in the browser.
+This feature requires the installation of [tty2web](https://github.com/kost/tty2web).

 ## Installation
 1. Install the latest version of [Nmap](https://nmap.org/).
 2. Download the latest release for your os from the [Releases](https://github.com/Lutz-Pfannenschmidt/ResponsePlan/releases) page.